Asymptotics of the $p$-capacity in the critical regime: Proof of Theorem

-We will now give a lower bound on the discrete capacity via Thomson's principle (Theorem \ref{th:Thomson}).
+\end{lem} \begin{proof} We will use Thomson's principle (Theorem \ref{th:Thomson}).
 The divergence-free function $\Theta$ defined in Section \ref{subsec:pharmo} is a good candidate for a flow, but one needs first to construct an approximating discrete flow out of it.
 To do so, we use a construction described by Lyons in \cite[Section 6]{L83}.
 Let $x,y$ be two neighboring points in $\mathbb Z^d$ and denote by $S_{xy}$ the face of the cube of length one centered at $x$ that is perpendicular to $\vec{xy}$.
 We then define the flow $\theta(\vec{xy})$ to be the value of the flow of $\Theta$ that goes through $S_{xy}$ in the direction from $x$ to $y$.
 By the divergence theorem, $\theta$ defines a flow on $\mathbb Z^d \setminus \{0\}$.

 Now let $x\in\mathbb Z^d$ and $y=(x_1,\dots,x_i \pm 1,\dots,x_d)$ for some $i\leq d$.
 The discrete flow $\theta$ satisfies

 By the reverse triangular inequality, the above denominator is bounded from below by $(|x|_q - |a|_q)^{d}$ where $a=(1/2,\dots,1/2)$.
 Since $|a|_q \leq d$, we obtain that for all $x$ such that $|x|_q> d$,